xljiadahao/corda/docs/source/key-concepts-financial-model.rst

       Amount<Currency>
       // A quantity of currency that is issued by a specific issuer, for instance central bank vs other bank dollars Amount<Issued<Currency>>
-      // A quantity of obligations to deliver currency of any issuer.
+      // A quantity of a product governed by specific obligation terms Amount<Obligation.Terms<P>>
-      Amount<Obligation.State<Currency>>

 ``Amount`` represents quantities as integers.
 For currencies the quantity represents pennies, cents or whatever else the smallest integer amount for that currency is.
 You cannot use ``Amount`` to represent negative quantities